Registering for a tournament is fairly straightforward. The general steps are:

 Once you click "Register," you may be asked to provide an Adult Contact for tournaments which require it.
 You can edit this information later on the General tab of your entry:

-Next, click the Entries tab and then choose an Event on the sidebar.
+Next, click the Entries tab to register competitors by the entry, and then choose an Event on the sidebar.
 The number next to each event is the number of entries you currently have in that event.

 Use the "Add Entry" box on the right to select a student(s) names, and then click "Add Entry:"